No Fee Unless You Win

 The various electric car manufacturers have different ways of minimizing the risk of battery explosion.
 Volvo has positioned its batteries on the part of the car least likely to be damaged in a collision.
 Tesla electric cars have a mechanism that automatically disconnects the batteries when it receives a signal from an impact sensor.
 Tesla, Ford, and Nissan electric cars have battery cooling systems that work whenever the car is in use.
 Almost all electric cars isolate the batteries from each other so that one hot battery cannot cause the others to overheat.

 Technology is always evolving to improve the safety of cars, but no car is 100 percent accident proof.
-Contact Walton Telken Foster Attorneys at Law personal injury lawyers in the St. Louis area to discuss your case if you have been injured in a car accident.
+Contact Walton Telken Bragee Foster Attorneys at Law personal injury lawyers in the St. Louis area to discuss your case if you have been injured in a car accident.